Want to find the best coffee for Moka pot? Check out our review of top coffees and a buying guide so you can make your perfect cup of joe.

 And yes, it is a blend, but it’s a blend from around the world.
 That means you get a great, classic, diner-style coffee from your stovetop espresso maker.

 The only downside is that it only comes ground.
-So you will lose a little bit of the freshness and quality you would get grinding the coffee beans yourself.
+So you will lose some of the freshness and quality you would get grinding the coffee beans yourself.

 Alright, let’s talk about Indonesian coffee like this Sulawesi Kalossi.